v8/v8.dev/src/docs/slack-tracking.md

 How do we slim down?
 Well, we use the construction counter field in the map.
 We reach zero and then decide we are done with slack tracking.
 However, if you construct more objects, you won't see the counter above decreasing.
 Why?

-Again, it's this interesting "blindness" of JavaScript about what will happen next.
-I think of the Map (hiddden class) displayed above as "the" Map for a `Peak` object, but V8 doesn't have that luxury.
-The Map above is only a leaf in a chain of descendents from the **initial map** at the start of the function.
+Well, it's because the Map displayed above is not "the" Map for a `Peak` object.
+It's only a leaf Map in a chain of Maps descending from the **initial map** we begin with at the start of the function.

 It's the construction counter in the **initial map** that we use to control slack tracking.